dabro98/lightcodepedia/docs/author.md

 # About Me

-I'm Test123, a professional vibe coder based in Graz.
-I have a passion for [Your Interests or Hobbies].
+I'm Johanna Bergmann, a professional vibe coder based in Graz.
+I have a passion for Alcohol.

 # My journey
 My journey with Lightcode began when I applied for Lightcode Academy.